wilvdb/redi2read/README.md

 ### The Book Model

-The ```Book``` model maps directly to the JSON payload in the *.json files in src/main/resources/data/books.
-For example, the JSON object shown below came from the the file redis_0.json:
+The `Book` model maps directly to the JSON payload in the *.json files in `src/main/resources/data/books`.
+For example, the JSON object shown below came from the file `redis_0.json`:

 ```json
 {